 Do not buy anything of any value from a street vendor.
 You WILL walk away with a brick/bag of sugar.

-Wear comfortable shoes, but ones that breath.
+Wear comfortable shoes, but ones that breathe.
 Flip flops will not do.
 Alot of uphill walking, and miles of it a day.

-Avoid wearing black during the day, light colors, light materials (cottons and linens).
+Avoid wearing black during the day; wear light colors, light materials (cottons and linens).
 Either way you will bake in Rome.

 It is unbelievably hot in Rome, Siena is no where near as bad.
 This is partly because of the heat island effect (asphalt) and geography.
 Drink lots of water.
 The water in Rome that comes out of the street corner faucets is very clean and very tasty actually.
 A portable alum. bottle is a great thing to carry around in your bag.
 Siena water is not so good.

-I recomend flip flops to wear in showers, dorm and hotels alike.
+I recommend flip flops to wear in showers, dorm and hotels alike.
 Many find the shower curtain in the dorm in Siena to be moldy and unacceptable.
-Go to the store and but one (see map), it will cost you under 10 euros, well worth it.
+Go to the store and but one (see map), it will cost you under 10 Euros, well worth it.

-Women (and maybe men), Italians use toner for thier face to keep oil in check.
+Women (and maybe men), Italians use toner for their face to keep oil in check.
 The heat and humidity gets out of control.
-You can find toner and other beuaty products at any pharmacy (look for green cross) and department stores.
+You can find toner and other beauty products at any pharmacy (look for green cross) and department stores.

 No heels.
 If you want to bring a nicer pair of shoes bring wedge type heels.
 You will curse the cobblestones.

-If anyone was wondering, there is a baketball court in Siena (see map).
+If anyone was wondering, there is a basketball court in Siena (see map).